nanoswap/bizlogic/docs/index.md

 # Usage

 Here is the overall workflow. **Note**, this isn't how end users will actually interact with the platform.
 This will need to be deployed to a webserver with a UI for users to access.
 The private webserver deployment removes fraud opportunities.
-At time of writing there isn't functionality to create a sharable link to have someone you know vouch you - the names are just to make the workflow easier to understand.
+At time of writing there isn't functionality to create a sharable link to have someone you know "vouch" you - the names are just to make the workflow easier to understand.

 Parameters and terminology:
  - **Adam** needs money, he is the "*borrower*"